Leeds Maternity Care

 We are pleased to announce from 23rd July our postnatal wards will be opening to restricted visiting for your nominated birth partner.
 The day following the birth of your baby, if you are expected to remain in hospital a further night, you will be allocated an hour visiting slot for your nominated birth partner at either 2pm-3pm or 3pm-4pm every afternoon for the duration of your stay.

-Your birth partner must not be symptomatic of Coronavirus and must not be in a period of self-isolation or have tested positive for Coronavirus in the last 10 days.
+Your birth partner must not be symptomatic of Coronavirus or awaiting a result for a Coronavirus test, must not be in a period of self-isolation or have tested positive for Coronavirus in the last 10 days.

 Your birth partner must wear a face covering whilst in the hospital and follow strict social distancing and hand hygiene whilst on the ward.
 It is important your birth partner follows social distancing measures between hospital visits and minimise contact with people outside of your household.

-In line with Government guidance, as local lock down measures are introduced to prevent and control the spread of Coronavirus, anyone living in these areas cannot visit our postnatal wards.
+In line with Government guidance, as local lock down measures are introduced to prevent and control the spread of Coronavirus, anyone living in these areas partners who will attend the postnatal wards must be from the same household or social bubble.

 To ensure the safety of you, your family and our staff, any birth partner not complying with this guidance will be asked to leave.